swagger-api/swagger-node/docs/mock-mode.md

 ```

-To test this API configuration in mock mode, start swagger-node with the mock mode "-m" flag:
+To test this API configuration in mock mode, start your swagger project with the mock mode "-m" flag:

-`swagger-node project start -m`
+`swagger project start -m`

 When you call the API, like this: